Cerelle Mini Pill

 While most women do not experience low libido (sex drive) while taking Cerelle, it is a listed side effect.
 Low libido can be caused by many factors such as stress, tiredness, poor physical health, and relationship problems.

 If you experience low libido while taking Cerelle, talk to your GP or healthcare provider.
-Your healthcare provider will try to determine if there is another cause for your low libido, and if it appears to be due to Cerelle, may suggest a non-hormonal form of birth control.
+Your healthcare provider will try to determine if there is another cause for your low libido, and if it appears to be due to Cerelle, they may suggest a non-hormonal form of birth control.

 Does Cerelle increase your risk of blood clots (thrombosis)?

-Seek immediate medical attention if you have signs of a blood clot including:
+Call 999 or go to A&E straight away if you have signs of a blood clot including:

 • redness, swelling, pain and heat in your lower leg